 Thankfully, working both of these out is pretty straightforward.
 However, before we explain how to calculate pro-rate holiday entitlement, it’s important to understand what your legal responsibilities are as an employer.

-What is the Legal Holiday Allowance?
+What is the legal holiday allowance?

-Under UK law, workers have the right to get paid for leave holiday entitlement during maternity, paternity and adoption leave.
+Under UK law, workers have the right to get paid for leave holiday entitlement during maternity, paternity, and adoption leave.
 Workers also have the right to build up holiday entitlement while they’re off sick, and they have a legal right to request holiday leave at the same time as sick leave.

-The law applies to agency workers, workers with irregular hours, and even workers on zero hour contracts.
+The law applies to agency workers, workers with irregular hours, and even workers on zero-hour contracts.

 No matter what the circumstances, statutory paid holiday leave is limited to 28 days.
-So even employees who work six days a week will only be entitled to 28 days’ paid holiday.
+So even employees who work six days a week will only be entitled to 28 days paid holiday.

-Staff that work part-time may work fewer than five days a week, or they may work irregular hours.
+Staff that works part-time may work fewer than five days a week, or they may work irregular hours.
 In any case, they’re still legally entitled to their 5.6 weeks’ paid holiday each year.
 But given that they’ll invariably work fewer hours each week than full-time staff, this 5.6 weeks’ entitlement will not necessarily extend to 28 days.